 - Skin rash

-You can have lymphoma diagnosed in other areas of your body.
-If lymphoma is affecting somewhere else in your body the symptoms will be different.
-E.g:
+You can have lymphoma diagnosed in other areas of your body, for example, your stomach, bowel, skin or brain.
+In these cases the symptoms can be quite different.
+For example:

 - Lymphoma in your bowel or stomach: Abdominal pain, diarrhoea or indigestion